thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 6. Click "Add" in the lower right corner of the dialog box.
 7. After the alias has been added, click "Save" in the lower right corner of the dialog box.
 8. Click the "Add new widget" icon in the center of the screen.
 9. From the drop-down Select widget menu, select a Cards bundle.
-In the cell "Timeseries", pick a Timeseries Table widget.
+In the cell "Latest values", pick a _Entities table_ widget.
-10. Set a time window, Select the _Entity view search query_ alias and add telemetry.
+10. Select the _Entity view search query_ alias and add telemetry.
 Click "Add" in the lower right of the dialog.
 11. After adding the widget, click a big tick icon in the lower right corner of the screen to save all applied changes.

 {% include images-gallery.html imageCollection="entity-view-search-query" %}